Volunteer Ireland Awards

 The Volunteer Ireland Awards took place in December, celebrating an inspiring group of volunteers, with a unique set of stories.
 The overall Volunteer of The Year Award 2018 was presented to Mary Fitzgerald.

 The 2019 Volunteer Ireland Awards are supported by Healthy Ireland.
 We are delighted to have a like minded partner who shares our passion for volunteering as a positive force for health and well-being.
 You can learn more about the Healthy Ireland programme here.

 We would like to thank the Department of Rural and Community Development for their kind support of the Volunteer Ireland Awards.

 Positive volunteering has transformational power.

 The Volunteer Ireland Awards are the major annual initiative to celebrate volunteers in Ireland.
-The awards shine a light on the remarkable achievemnets of volunteers around the country by honoring them at a national level.
+The awards shine a light on the remarkable achievements of volunteers around the country by honoring them at a national level.
 Volunteer Ireland is proud to have President Michael D. Higgins as Patron of the Awards.

-Volunteering is vital and valuable to Irish society and is recognised as a way to better social cohesion, mental health and well-being, inclusion and connectedness within communities.
+Volunteering is vital and valuable to Irish society and is recognized as a way to better social cohesion, mental health and well-being, inclusion and connectedness within communities.
 The awards are a unique opportunity to say ‘thank you’ to ordinary people doing these extraordinary things.

 About The Awards